AMM: Adaptive Multilinear Meshes: Adaptive Multilinear Meshes

-We next define a \emph{valid node configuration} as a partitioning of a node, i.e., a set of nonoverlapping child nodes.
-This definition allows child nodes of more than a single type to coexist as long as they do not overlap, e.g., child ids \{0,1,2,3\} (all type-0) and \{1,3,6\} (type-0 and type-1) in 2D, and \{10,11,12,13\} (all type-1) and \{0,4,18,25\} (type-0, type-1, and type-2) in 3D.
-For simplicity, a leaf node is also considered a valid configuration.
-In this context, standard octrees and k-d trees support only two valid configurations each, whereas \mesh allows 8 unique valid configurations in 2D, and 80 in 3D.
-This flexible spatial hierarchy allows reducing collateral memory usage by creating only the cells explicitly needed by the representation, e.g., see \autoref{fig:comparetrees}.
+A \emph{valid node configuration} is a subdivision of a node into a set of nonoverlapping child nodes of the same or different types.
+For example, in 2D, child ids \{0,1,2,3\} (all type-0) and \{1,3,6\} (type-0 and type-1), and in 3D, \{10,11,12,13\} (all type-1) and \{0,4,18,25\} (type-0, type-1, and type-2), are all valid configurations.
+Additionally, a leaf node's configuration, \{\} (\ie no subdivision), is also counted as valid.
+In this context, octrees and k-d trees support only two valid configurations each --- either no refinement or full refinement, whereas \mesh allows $n_2=8$ in 2D and $n_3=146$ in 3D unique valid configurations.
+Both numbers can be derived as \mbox{$n_d = 2 + \left(d - \sum_{p=1}^{d-1} 2^{-p}\right) n_{d-1}^2 $}, with the base case of $n_0 = 0$.
+Here, $n_{d-1}^2$ enumerates the possible combinations of child nodes when a node is split along a single axes, the multiplication by $d$ accounts for all $d$ axes, the expression in the summation subtracts the redundancies, and the constant ``2'' adds the two configurations for full refinement and no refinement (which get subtracted while removing redundancies).
+The expression holds true for $n_1 = 2$ as well, \ie for a 1D binary hiearchy, which has only two configurations --- refinement and no refinement.

-During the refinement of \mesh, rectangular cuboidal leaf nodes are created whenever possible, which are decomposed into smaller (sibling) nodes only when needed.
-Furthermore, each rectangular leaf node is handled independently, thus preventing any unnecessary splits.
-For example, when a (3D) spatial cube is split along $x$ axis, only two leaf nodes, 24 and 25, are created, whereas, if the node is split along $x$ and $y$ axes, four leaf nodes, 16,17,18, and 19, are created.
-However, after performing this split, if the refinement requires creation of child node 0, only the child node 16 is split (along $z$), and the remaining leaf nodes are left untouched, giving the new configuration as \{0,4,17,18,19\}.
-Similarly, the two ``halves'' of a 3D node that has been split along a single axis can be further split along different axes independently.
-Continuing the previous example, the two halves of the node \{24,25\} can be split along $y$ and $z$ respectively, leading to the configuration \{13,15,16,18\}.
-Finally, since all internal nodes are cubes, a rectangular leaf can be refined by first splitting into sibling square nodes and then refining the required square node(s).
-It is conceivable to create similar types of decomposition using k-d trees.
-However, k-d trees usually follow a predetermined order of splits by cyclically alternating between the $d$ axes.
-As a result, they may lead to nonessential decompositions as well as artificial increase in the depth of the hierarchy.
+During the construction of \mesh, rectangular cuboidal leaf nodes are created whenever possible.
+In addition to the regular refinement that splits a node into child nodes, \mesh also allows splitting rectangular cuboidal leaf nodes into smaller sibling nodes, when needed.
+For example, when a 3-cube is split along $x$ axis, only two leaf nodes, 24 and 25, are created, whereas, if the node is split along $x$ and $y$ axes, four leaf nodes, \{16, 17, 18, 19\}, are created.
+If the refinement next requires creating leaf node 0, only leaf node 16 is split (along $z$), and the remaining leaf nodes are left untouched, giving the new configuration as \{0,4,17,18,19\}.
+Each rectangular leaf node is handled independently, thus preventing any unnecessary splits.